novonordisk-research/MomentumPyClient/README.md

 # MomentumPyClient

-This package makes it easy to connect to Web Services of the Momentum Scheduler from Thermo Scientific.
+This package simplifies the connection to the Web Services of the Momentum Scheduler from Thermo Scientific.

 ## Description

-Python wrapper for the web services swagger api interface for momentum, and  functions to make visualization in streamlit apps.
+MomentumPyClient is a Python wrapper for the web services Swagger API interface for Momentum.
+It includes UI functions to facilitate data visualization and control of Momentum directly from simple Streamlit apps.

 ## Visuals